tanjitsingh/OldSchool/README.md

 # OldSchool
 For the love of Data Science
-This is a test message.
+This is not a test message.
+However just to check if clone is successful.